-Econoi mic Development & Tourism Goal 1 0 Strengthen and support local business development and business retention, while embracing the need for a diverse mix of uses and innovative business types.
-ED-1.1 Develop Enhanced Telecommunications Infrastructure High \$\$\$\$ Intermediate TC, FC, PWC Some Progress Low ED-1.2 Establish Business Improvement Programs Medium \$ Intermediate TC, SBA, HLC Some Progress Low Our interviews show that possible resources/expertise are available from state and county entities, but there has been no town-initiated efforts on this goal.
+Econoi mic Development & Tourism Goal 1 Strengthen and support local business development and business retention, while embracing the need for a diverse mix of uses and innovative business types.
+ED-1.1 Develop Enhanced Telecommunications Infrastructure High \$\$\$\$ Intermediate TC, FC, PWC Some Progress Low The state is installing fiber optic cable.
+The broadband goal is not moving forward.
+RECOMMENDATIONS: It seems this goal will be achieved in a different way, so no recommendation is necessary.
+ED-1.2 Establish Business Improvement Programs Medium \$ Intermediate TC, SBA, HLC Some Progress Low Our interviews show that possible resources/e xpertise are availa able from stat e and county entitie s. but there has be en no town-initiated e fforts on this goal.
 State and county folks are reaching out and willing to continue assisting.